ABOUT THIS RESOURCE

-This webinar will focus on the diversity of mental health providers from their race, age, sex, gender, sexual orientation, class, and other "-isms" that break the community apart.
+This webinar focuses on the diversity of mental health providers from their race, age, sex, gender, sexual orientation, class, and other "-isms" that break the community apart.
 Social worker and LGBTQ activist Aleks Martin will facilitate the discussion and offer a lens of compassion and understanding, and challenge our socially conditioned approaches to our practices not just with our clients, but with our peers as fellow professionals.
-Aleks will address topics such as:
+Topics include:

 - Impostor syndrome

 - secondary trauma

 Agass, D. (2002).
 Countertransference, supervision and the reflection process.
 Journal of Social Work Practice, 16(2), 125-133.

 Bodenheimer, D. (2016, July 1).
 The impostor syndrome and the social worker.
 SocialWorker.com.
 Retrieved April 23, 2022, from https://www.socialworker.com/feature-articles/real-world-clinical-sw/the-impostor-syndrome-and-the-social-worker/